NoobieDog/Skype-Maltego-Client/README.md

 	Required Maltego entity input: Person
 	Maltego entity output: IPv4 Address

-3. **Skype Profile Location** - A transform that will return the location entitiy of a selected skype profile.
+3. **Skype Profile Location** - A transform that will return the location entity of a selected skype profile.

 	Required Maltego entity input: Person
 	Maltego entity output: Location

-4. **Skype Email Search** - A transform that will return persons assosiated with that email address (may be multiple).
+4. **Skype Email Search** - A transform that will return persons associated with that email address (may be multiple).

 	Required Maltego entity input: Email address
 	Maltego entity output: Person

-5. **Skype Phone Search** - A transform that will return persons assosiated with that phone number (may be multiple).
+5. **Skype Phone Search** - A transform that will return persons associated with that phone number (may be multiple).

 	Required Maltego entity input: Phone Number
 	Maltego entity output: Person

-5. **Skype Person Search** - A transform that will return persons assosiated with a name used (may be multiple).
+5. **Skype Person Search** - A transform that will return persons associated with a name used (may be multiple).

 	Required Maltego entity input: Person
 	Maltego entity output: Person